rasmusselsmark/pairwise-testing/README.md

 To build docker container with pict and website

-1. Run `make docker` from Docker Quickstart Terminal
+1. Run `make docker-build` from Docker Quickstart Terminal to build docker image
+1. Run `make docker-run` to start Docker container